Please do not delete this element or the one below. This element will only be displayed in author mode.

 To turn the alert below on or off, follow these steps

-Eastern North Carolina is subject to many forms of severe weather.
+Eastern North Carolina is subject to many forms of hazardous weather.
 We may experience hurricanes, tornadoes, floods, drought, and snow/ice.
-When severe weather causes safety concerns or disrupts the University operations, the Administration makes a decision to:
+When hazardous weather causes safety concerns or disrupts the University operations, the Administration makes a decision to:

-ECU Administration tries to make a decision whether to continue, postpone, or cancel classes by 06:00 a.m. the day of severe weather.
-When a decision is made, the information is posted on ECU ALERT and an announcement is recorded on the ECU Weather Hotline (252) 328-0062.
+ECU Administration tries to announce a decision no later than 2 hours before the affected change in classes or operations.
+When a decision is made, the information is posted on ECU ALERT and an announcement is recorded on the ECU Weather Information Line (252) 328-0062.
 ECU Physicians staff should call (252) 744-5080 for work schedule.

-If you have registered for a special event scheduled to be held at ECU during the severe weather event, please contact the event coordinator for cancellation information.
+If you have registered for a special event scheduled to be held at ECU during the hazardous weather event, please contact the event coordinator for cancellation information.

-ECU has the potential to experience and be negatively impacted by severe weather.
-The following resources will assist individuals and departments prepare for severe weather events.Local Weather Forecast
+ECU has the potential to experience and be negatively impacted by hazardous weather.
+The following resources will assist individuals and departments prepare for hazardous weather events.Local Weather Forecast

 ECU utilizes outdoor loudspeakers as a means of alert for tornado warnings as well as other dangerous situations that may impact the University.
 The only weather event that the University will activate outdoor speakers for is a tornado warning.
 A tornado warning is issued by the National Weather Service when a tornado has been spotted on the ground or when Doppler weather radar indicates that tornado conditions exists in a particular area.